-(v) Critical accounting estimates
+(v) Critical estimates and judgements

 The preparation of financial statements requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the group's accounting policies.
 No areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are applicable.